top of page

 Little by little, we learn the feeling of each state.
 Wise awareness feels steady, light, and open.
 Delusion slips in quietly, and when strong, leaves us feeling drained inside.
 Even before the habit is firmly rooted, that drained feeling can alert us and help us wake up.
 Even this simple awareness is the doorway to the heart of cultivation.

 This is where we come to the essence of practice: reciting until not reciting is still reciting—bù niàn ér niàn (不念而念).
-It happens when wise awareness quietly takes over, even before we call on the unwritten mantra.
+It happens when deep awareness quietly takes over, even before we call on the unwritten mantra.
 This is the fruit of steady practice.

 Of course, this doesn’t mean we stop reciting.
 The practice remains the foundation.
 But if we never observe what is happening inside, we remain at the starting point—reciting only for the sake of reciting.